benjamineverett/re_analysis/README.md

 I decided that since I am measuring curb appeal I want to count trees that are a part of the sidewalk archicture, not trees visible in the background.
 As such, I only counted trees which were approximately straight on in my photos, a part of the sidewalk, and had a part of their trunk visible.

 Intersections proved especially problimatic, since often the angle of the camera was off.
 Again, if the tree was directly orthogonal to the path of the car, I counted it as a tree.
-See examples below:

-From left to right, labeled:
+See examples below, labeld from left to right:

-no tree
+**'no tree'**

-no tree because trees are not a part of sidewalk architecture
+**'no tree'** because trees are not a part of sidewalk architecture

-no tree because trees are down the block and not a part of the block orthogonally adjacent to the camera
+**'no tree** because trees are down the block and not a part of the block orthogonally adjacent to the camera

 <p align=“center”>
  <img alt="No tree" hspace=“25” src="images/1225_n_28th_st_philadelphia_pa_19121.jpg_pic2.jpg" width=250>